Infostrux-Solutions/python-jinja-template-renderer/README.md

 A sample configuration, template and custom functions files can be found in the `test/template` folder for reference.

-> **NOTE**: Custom functions can use other built-in Python modules.
+> **NOTE**: Custom functions can use other built-in  modules.
 However, custom module imports are not currently supported.

 ## Passing Arguments